realmar/bk/README.md

 Log Files
 ---------
   -  Both apps log to the same files `log/message_log` and `log/error_log`.
-  -  `BK.pl` also logs the Mojolicious messages to the `log/development.log` or `log/production.log`, depending on the mode.
+  -  `BK` also logs the Mojolicious messages to the `log/development.log` or `log/production.log`, depending on the mode.

 Components
 ----------